 DEADLINE ALERT: Kessler Topaz Meltzer & Check, LLP Announces Deadline in Fulgent Genetics, Inc. Securities Fraud Class Action Lawsuit

-/EIN News/ -- RADNOR, Pa., Nov.
-13, 2022 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Central District of California against Fulgent Genetics, Inc. (“Fulgent”) (NASDAQ: FLGT).
-The action charges Fulgent with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company’s business, operations, and prospects.
-As a result of Fulgent’s materially misleading statements and omissions to the public, Fulgent investors have suffered significant losses.
+RADNOR, Pa., Nov.
+13, 2022 (GLOBE NEWSWIRE) -- The law firm of Kessler Topaz Meltzer & Check, LLP (www.ktmc.com) informs investors that a securities class action lawsuit has been filed in the United States District Court for the Central District of California against Fulgent Genetics, Inc. ("Fulgent") FLGT.
+The action charges Fulgent with violations of the federal securities laws, including omissions and fraudulent misrepresentations relating to the company's business, operations, and prospects.
+As a result of Fulgent's materially misleading statements and omissions to the public, Fulgent investors have suffered significant losses.

 CLICK HERE TO SUBMIT YOUR FULGENT LOSSES.
 YOU CAN ALSO CLICK ON THE FOLLOWING LINK OR COPY AND PASTE IN YOUR BROWSER: https://www.ktmc.com/new-cases/fulgent-genetics-inc?utm_source=PR&utm_medium=link&utm_campaign=fulgent&mktm=r